 Communications

-The CD must be able to wirelessly communicate with the MR, the sensor package, and the GPS system.
-This may present a problem as a great deal of RF communication systems understanding will be required of the team and, at present, the team is largely unfamiliar with the field of RF communication.
-This system will also be very demanding on the onboard power of the CD thus perpetuating the critical aspect of power consumption.
+The CD must be able to wirelessly communicate with the MR, the GPS system, and possibly the SP.
+This may present a problem as a great deal of RF communication systems understanding will be required, and, at present, the team is largely unfamiliar with RF communication.
+This system will also be very demanding of the onboard power of the CD, thus perpetuating the critical aspect of power consumption.
 This will likely consume a larger portion of the project budget.

 Power System

-The CD will require sufficient onboard power to operate the UAS in flight while receiving/transmitting information as well as carrying a deployable payload.
+The CD will require sufficient onboard power to operate the UAS in flight while receiving/transmitting information, as well as carrying a deployable payload.
 The ability of the CD to carry the added weight of a load of batteries to support these power needs is of critical importance.
-This is farther complicated by the fact that, in addition to the deployable sensor package, the CD must also carry a camera capable of photo and video data acquisition, a GPS transmitter/receiver and a sufficiently large antenna to communicate with the sensor package and MR. The power system will consume moderate funding and time.
+This is further complicated by the fact that, in addition to the deployable SP, the CD must also carry a camera capable of photo and video data acquisition, a GPS transmitter/receiver, and a sufficiently large antenna to communicate with the MR. The power system will consume moderate funding and time.

 FAA Certificate of Authorization (COA)

 The CD must have proper documentation to take flight in public airspace.
-Because the CD will be an airborne system, the team will need to acquire sufficient FAA permission to fly, likely in the form of a COA.
+Due to the fact that the CD will be an airborne system, the team will need to acquire sufficient FAA permission to fly in the form of a COA.
 This process may be very time intensive and is critical to mission success; minimal/no funding will be required for the COA.

 System Integration

 All of the mission systems/subsystems must be properly integrated.
 This may prove difficult to achieve with such a wide variety of mission components and technical aspects; if any one system is not properly integrated/designed, it will likely cause the overarching mission objective to fail.
 If the team purchases an existing UAS, all components must be able to interface with this device seamlessly which will require significant modification of the base design.
-If the team builds a UAS from the ground up, all components must be designed with careful consideration of each other component throughout the development process.
+If the team builds a UAS from the ground up, all components must be designed with careful consideration of each of the other components throughout the development process.
 This will require multiple trade studies to weigh the options and will prove very time intensive but will require minimal funding.

 Control System

 The CD must be controllable while out of visual range of the GS.
-Any level of success will require controllability of the drone whether autonomously or manually.
-Initially the team will implement a manual control system which will require continuous photo/video feed from the CD to the GS requiring significant bandwidth and power consumption.
-For level 3 success the team will implement an autonomous flight regime allowing the CD to move to designated waypoints without human interfacing; this mode of flight will require intensive software in a form which the team is largely unfamiliar with.
+Any level of success will require controllability of the drone, whether autonomously or manually.
+Initially the team will implement a manual control system, which will require continuous photo/video feed from the CD to the GS, requiring significant bandwidth and power consumption.
+For level 3 success, the team will implement an autonomous flight regime allowing the CD to move to designated waypoints without human interfacing.
+This mode of flight will require intensive software in a form which the team is largely unfamiliar with.

 Team Skills and Interests